Why business license compliance matters

 Note: A home-based or online business often requires the same level of compliance as a traditional brick-and-mortar commercial establishment.
 In addition, there may be licenses specific to home-based businesses.
 For example, many cities or county governments require home-based businesses to have a “Home Occupation Permit.”

 Read the related article: Do I need a business license or permit for my home or online business?

 Professional or occupational licenses

 Some businesses require more licenses.
 For example, industries, like daycare or aviation, are more highly regulated than others.
 Other kinds of businesses that require professional or occupational licenses include the following:

 - Mining and Oil/Gas

-A change in business operations could also bring about the need for a new license.
-These types of changes include:
+Changes that can bring about the need for a new license include:

 - Launching a new product or service line

 - Changing the business structure (e.g. incorporating a sole proprietorship or partnership)